Benno-K/PublicScripts/README.md

 Script to determine the external IP address of your FRITZ!box, which is your hosts IP as well in most cases

+## kpclean
+Clean out a directory where
+Keepass stores its database.
+Keepass stores a copy of the
+database every time you save
+the database.
+The copy is named like the database but appended by the date and time of the saving, so yyyy-mm-dd-HH-MM-SS gets appended, so if you save your database on 9/11 2023 at
+2:30 pm and your database is
+named mypass.kdbx you get the
+cooy named
+mypass.dbx.2023-09-11-14-39-00

+kpclean cleans up these copies by removing all BUT ONE copies while keeping all copies of a number of months (default 3)

+See
+>keyclean -help

+to find out how to specify.

 ## myip
 Simple script using curl and ipify.org to determine own external IP address